skyvers/Aged-care/readme.md

 - [Getting Started](https://skyve.org/getting-started) - Will help give you some ideas on how to start with our [Skyve](https://skyve.org) Framework.

-- [Skyve foundry](https://foundry.skyve.org/)-Will help you to start developing your application and also give [Demo](https://youtu.be/7oynha0tFmw) about how to use skyve foundry.
+- [Skyve Foundry](https://Foundry.skyve.org/)-Will help you to start developing your application and also give [Demo](https://youtu.be/7oynha0tFmw) about how to use skyve [Foundry](https://foundry.skyve.org/foundry/).

-Now, lets move to the next step how to create application with [Skyve foundry](https://foundry.skyve.org/)
+Now, lets move to the next step how to create application with [Skyve Foundry](https://Foundry.skyve.org/)

 ### 2.2.
 Create your app in Foundry

-To create a new [Skyve](https://skyve.org) Project, you can go to the [Skyve foundry](https://foundry.skyve.org/) and [Get started](https://foundry.skyve.org/foundry/register.xhtml) to register your account and if you are already register Sign in with your register email and password.
+To create a new [Skyve](https://skyve.org) Project, you can go to the [Skyve Foundry](https://Foundry.skyve.org/) and [Get started](https://Foundry.skyve.org/Foundry/register.xhtml) to register your account and if you are already register Sign in with your register email and password.

-To create a new skyve project through foundry go to the [How to get started](https://youtu.be/G3OQu5PeUn8) on the top right-hand side of skyve foundry page and watch the video for more information about how to create new application.
+To create a new skyve project through [Foundry](https://foundry.skyve.org/foundry/) go to the [How to get started](https://youtu.be/G3OQu5PeUn8) on the top right-hand side of skyve [Foundry](https://foundry.skyve.org/foundry/) page and watch the video for more information about how to create new application.

 Now, I will take you step by step creation of application: